Achieving Secrecy Capacity of the Gaussian Wiretap Channel with Polar Lattices: Achieving Secrecy Capacity with Discrete Gaussian Shaping

 The encoder first places uniformly distributed information bits in $\mathcal{I}_\ell$.
 Then the frozen set $\mathcal{F}_\ell$ is filled with a uniform random sequence which is shared between the encoder and the decoder.
 The bits in $\mathcal{S}_\ell$ are generated by a random mapping $\Phi_{\mathcal{S}_\ell}$, which yields the following distribution:

 \end{itemize}

-Then any message rate arbitrarily close to $I(\X_\ell;\Y|\X_{1:\ell-1})$ is achievable using the SC decoding\footnote{It is possible to derandomize the mapping $\Phi_{\mathcal{S}_\ell}$ for the purpose of achieving capacity alone.
-However, it is tricky to handle the random mapping in order to achieve the secrecy capacity: it requires either to share a secret random mapping or to use the Markov block coding technique (see Sect. \ref{sec:reliabilityshape}).} and the expectation of the decoding error probability over the randomized mappings satisfies $E_{\Phi_{\mathcal{S}_\ell}}[P_e(\phi_{\mathcal{S}_\ell})]=O(2^{-N^{\beta'}})$ for any $\beta'<\beta<0.5$. \end{theorem}
+\begin{ther}[Construction of multilevel polar codes \cite{polarlatticeJ}] Consider a polar code with the above encoding strategy.
+Then, any message rate arbitrarily close to $I(\X_\ell;\Y|\X_{1:\ell-1})$ is achievable using SC decoding\footnote{It is possible to derandomize the mapping $\Phi_{\mathcal{S}_\ell}$ for the purpose of achieving capacity alone.
+However, it is tricky to handle the random mapping in order to achieve the secrecy capacity: it requires either to share a secret random mapping or to use the Markov block coding technique (see Sect. \ref{sec:reliabilityshape}).} and the expectation of the decoding error probability over the randomized mappings satisfies $E_{\Phi_{\mathcal{S}_\ell}}[P_e(\phi_{\mathcal{S}_\ell})]=O(2^{-N^{\beta'}})$ for any $\beta'<\beta<0.5$. \end{ther}

 Now let us pick a suitable input distribution $P_{\X_{1:r}}$ to implement the shaping.
-As shown in Theorem \ref{theorem:capacity}, the mutual information between the discrete Gaussian lattice distribution $D_{\Lambda,\sigma_s}$ and the output of the AWGN channel approaches $\frac{1}{2}\log(1+\SNR)$ as the flatness factor $\epsilon_{\Lambda}(\tilde{\sigma})\rightarrow0$.
+As shown in Theorem \ref{theorem:capacity}, the mutual information between the discrete Gaussian lattice distribution $D_{\Lambda,\sigma_s}$ and the output of the AWGN channel approaches $\frac{1}{2}\log(1+\SNR)$ as the flatness factor $\epsilon_{\Lambda}(\widetilde{\sigma})\rightarrow0$.
 Therefore, we use the lattice Gaussian distribution $P_{\X}\sim D_{\Lambda,\sigma_s}$ as the constellation, which gives us $\lim_{r\rightarrow\infty}P_{\X_{1:r}}=P_{\X}\sim D_{\Lambda,\sigma_s}$.
 By \cite[Lemma 5]{polarlatticeJ}, when $N \rightarrow \infty$, the mutual information $I(\X_{r};\Y|\X_{1:r-1})$ at the bottom level goes to 0 if $r=O(\log\log N)$, and using the first $r$ levels would involve a capacity loss $\sum_{\ell > r} I(\X_{\ell};\Y|\X_{1:\ell-1})\leq O(\frac{1}{N})$.

 From the chain rule of mutual information,